Related Churches within the area and contact information from external sources such as Crockfords can be found below.

 We are part of the Church of England in the Diocese of Chester, serving the small (but perfectly formed) village of Marton, a few miles north of Congleton.
 Our church building is (we think) the oldest of its kind still in use in Europe, and we are rather fond of it.

 It was founded in 1343, and much of what was built then is still here.
 We hope that both the building and the worshipping community will be here for another few centuries at least.
-Information about services is available on the Services and Events page.
-If the information you are looking for isn't here, do please get in touch.

 The parish of Marton: St James is committed to the safeguarding of children, young people and adults.
 For information, please click "Safeguarding".